mondora/handbook/README.md

 ### Courses

 In mondora we believe that all employees should have the possibility of continuing their professional development and acquiring new skills and qualifications during their time with us.
 We therefore encourage, and offer, various courses.
-Internal courses are taught by a colleague and can be about a learning to use a new technology, or a new work method.
+Internal courses are taught by a colleague and can be about learning to use a new technology, or a new work method.
 These courses run whenever there is a need/request for them.
 So if you’re interested in learning something specific, just ask.
 There is also an internal English course available, usually attended by those who need this language for work, but anyone is welcome.

 As part of our OKRs we have a list of certifications that we would like at least some of our employees to obtain.
 Courses and exams for these certifications run outside the office, but it is possible to get company funding for some of them, as well as paid time off to sit exams.